-It might sound obvious, but there’s a direct correlation between online marketplace trust and conversion rates.
+There’s a direct correlation between online marketplace trust and conversion rates.

 Let’s take a closer look at the nature of trust online, how it helps improve conversions within online marketplaces and classified sites, and how these businesses can increase user trust.

-Defining trust for Online Marketplaces
+Defining trust for online marketplaces

 There are three parts at work in Botsman’s Trust Stack: trust in an idea; trust in a platform; and trust in the other user.
 Now, it’s easy to presume that online marketplace owners should just be concerned with the second point.
 However, all three are equally important:

-- Trust in the platform is the reassurance that the marketplace is accountable; that the information provided is true, accurate, and designed to benefit the customer; and that there are fail-safes in place to protect their interests.
+- Trust in the platform – This is the reassurance that the marketplace is accountable; that the information provided is true, accurate, and designed to benefit the customer; and that there are fail-safes in place to protect their interests.

 But, this is easier said than done when your business operates across multiple countries, has listings in various languages, and has a business model that’s reliant on user-generated content from a myriad of users.

-Building a better basis for Marketplace Trust
+Building a better basis for marketplace trust

 Building a solid trust foundation for an online marketplace or classified site involves addressing the entire user experience.
 Some aspects are more obvious than others, so let’s begin with the most evident.